-HDD/SSD/M.2 Setup
+HDD/SSD/M.2/U.2 Setup

 Next, click "Boot" from the menu list at the top.
-"Boot Option #1" should show the device that you intend to install your operating system.
+"Boot Option #1" should show the device where you intend to install your operating system.

 If you are using a standard SSD/HDD connected to a SATA port, but the device is not present in the Boot Option #1 menu, scroll down to "UEFI Hard Disk Drive BBS Priorities" at the bottom.
 In this menu, the top item will be "1st Boot" and will have a pulldown menu on the right.
 Click on the pulldown menu and select the intended drive; this will make the drive appear on the previous menu.
-If the drive continues to be missing, please check the troubleshooting section on Page 148.
+If the drive continues to be missing, please check the troubleshooting section on Page 151.

-If you plan on using an M.2 as a boot device, click on or navigate to the "Advanced" menu, select "Onboard Device Configuration" and enable the port with your installed M.2 device.
+If you plan on using an M.2 or U.2 as a boot device, click on or navigate to the "Advanced" menu, select "Onboard Device Configuration" and enable the desired port.

-Once this is done, press F10 to save and exit, plug in your operating system installation medium (likely a thumb drive) and Windows 10 should be able to boot to the M.2 without issue.
+Once this is done, press F10 to save and exit, plug in your operating system installation medium (likely a thumb drive) and Windows 10 should be able to boot to M.2 or U.2 without issue.